mkalam-alami/rwnd/README.md

                 text: Turn right

     left:
+        text: |
-        text: You turned left.
-You find a sword.
+            You turned left.
+            You find a sword on the floor!
         links:
-            -   to: grabsword
+            -   to: left_continue
                 set: sword
                 text: Grab the sword
+            -   to: left_continue
+                text: Leave the sword
 [...]
 ```